beyond-all-reason/tachyon/docs/schema/matchmaking.md

 ## Queue

-Queue up for matchmaking.
-Should cancel the previous queue if already in one.
+Queue up for matchmaking on the specific queue id.

 - Endpoint Type: **Event**
 - Source: **User**